 This course provides the opportunity for students to study the many aspects and forms of producing videos.
-Students will study different styles of video productions and they will create videos from conception to final edited product.
+Students will study unique styles of video productions, and they will create videos from conception to final edited product.
 The students will become proficient with the Apple iLife program as well as the Adobe Premiere Pro editing program.

-ARTS VISUELS 12° (VIAF4S) - 1 credit
+ARTS VISUELS 12^e (VIAF4S) - 1 credit

-Prerequisite: Arts visuels 11e
+Prerequisite: Arts visuels 11^e

-The senior high art program focuses firstly on the development of basic artistic skills and understanding in the areas of drawing, painting, sculpture, poetry and art history.
-Secondly, the intention of the program is that at the 3S and 4S levels, students will begin to undertake some independent projects, expressive of individual talents and interests.
-The exploration of new and experimental art forms is particularly important at this level.
+The senior high art program focuses firstly on developing basic artistic skills and understanding in drawing, painting, sculpture, poetry, and art history.
+Secondly, the program's intention is that at the 3S and 4S levels, students will begin to undertake independent projects, expressive of individual talents and interests.
+Ration of new and experimental art forms is particularly important at this level.

 All students are expected to participate in classroom assignments and to keep a sketchbook of personal work.
-Field trips are arranged as frequently as possible to acquaint students with the work of our local artistic community.
+Field trips are arranged as often as possible to acquaint students with our local artistic community's work.